deatrich/linux-home-server/linux-server.md

 you can open a 'remote' Samba share in your home network.
 You enter in the IP address and select 'Anonymous' instead of user/pass.

-(!! get an example from windows and from an iphone)
+(!! get an example from Windows and from an iphone)

 Tests to run to validate functionality include the following: